har-in-air/FPGA_STEREO_CROSSOVER/README.md

 # FPGA_STEREO_CROSSOVER

-* Stereo digital 2-way crossover filters implemented on FPGA, processing an I2S stereo audio stream.
-* ESP32 reads .wav / .mp3 files on a micro-SD card and generates I2S digital stereo audio stream (16-bit, 44.1kHz or 48kHz).
+* ESP32 reads .wav / .mp3 files on a micro-SD card and generates I2S digital stereo audio stream (16-bit, 44.1kHz or 48kHz) as
+a master driving MCK, BCK and WS clocks.
+* FPGA implements an I2S slave interface and stereo 2-way crossover filters.
+It generates two I2S data output streams that drive low-pass and high-pass channels on two TAS5753MD stereo I2S power amplifiers.
-* FPGA I2S module is a slave, i.e. it is driven by external MCLK, BCK and WS clocks.
-The audio processing modules are clocked by MCK.
+* FPGA audio processing modules are clocked by the external MCK.
+Slave SPI interface and coefficient loading use the system clock 50MHz.
 * Implemented in VHDL on Altera Cyclone IV EP4CE6E22

 <img src="fpga_resource_usage.png" />

-* ESP32 dynamically updates biquad IIR filter coefficients via SPI interface to FPGA.
+* ESP32 calculates the biquad filter coefficients based on the sample-rate of the audio file being played and loads the filter coefficients via an SPI interface to the FPGA.

 <img src="load_coeffs.png" />

-* FPGA outputs dual I2S data streams, one for left channel and one for right channel.
-Low-pass filtered data on WS=0, High-pass filtered data on WS=1.
-* Dual TI TAS5753MD I2S stereo power amplifier boards.
-Each processes a single channel (L or R)  low-pass-filtered and high-pass-filtered data.

-# Development platform
+# Software development platform

-* Quartus Prime Lite 19.1
+* Intel Quartus Prime Lite 19.1
-* ESP32-Arduino 1.04 package, Arduino 1.8.13
+* Arduino 1.8.13 with arduino-ESP32 1.04 package
 * Ubuntu 20.04 amdx64

 # Constraints

-* I2S 16bit or 24bit, sample rate 44.1kHz or 48kHz.
+* The FPGA modules can handle I2S 16bit or 24bit, sample rate 44.1kHz or 48kHz.
+The ESP32 code currently can only
+handle 16bit wav/mp3 files.
 * Two-way crossover frequency = 3300Hz, filter Q = 0.707 (Butterworth)

 # Credits